datacamp-content/courses-introduction-to-shell/chapter5.md

 --- type:ConsoleExercise lang:shell xp:100 skills:1 key:39eee3cfc0
 ## How can I edit a file?

-Unix has a bewildering variety of text editors, some of which combine the power of tools like RStudio or the Jupyter Notebook with the readability of Egyptian hieroglyphics.
+Unix has a bewildering variety of text editors.
 For this course,
-we will use a very simple editor called Nano.
+we will use a simple one called Nano.
 If you type `nano filename`,
 it will open `filename` for editing
 (or create it if it doesn't already exist).
-You can then move around with the arrow keys, delete characters with the backspace key, and so on.
-You can also do a few other operations with control-key combinations:
+You can move around with the arrow keys, delete characters using backspace, and do other operations with control-key combinations:

 - Ctrl-K: delete a line.
 - Ctrl-U: un-delete a line.